Elections in Alaska: Municipal elections

 Virtually all of the state's municipalities hold their general elections in early October, with the notable exception of Anchorage.
 North Pole for many years held their elections in November, in the process holding them on the same day as state elections on even-numbered years, but eventually abandoned that in favor of October elections.
 Anchorage switched from an early October election day to one in early April around 1992.

 Political parties

-There are four qualified political parties.
+As of July 2026, there are three recognized political parties.